-TABLE 1.A - COMPLIANCE WITH TOTAL COLIFORM MCL BETWEEN JANUARY 1, 2021 AND JUNE 30, 2021 Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (In the year) 0 0 Human and animal fecal waste
+TABLE 1.A - COMPLIANCE WITH TOTAL COLIFORM MCL BETWEEN JANUARY 1, 2021 AND JUNE 30, 2021 No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (In the year) 0 0 None Human and animal fecal waste